ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 ## Decentralisation

-While most active conversations today in the space are about wider adoption of the blockchain technology (which often means selling out to Wall St.) and competition with systems like Visa and Mastercard (which often means giving up with Decentralisation or introducing unclear security assumptions in the name of efficiency), there is the obvious need to revisit the roots of the cryptocurrency movement, which are mostly about Decentralisation.
+While most active conversations today in the space are about wider adoption of the blockchain technology (which often includes selling out to Wall St.) and competition with systems like Visa and Mastercard (which often means giving up with Decentralisation or introducing unclear security assumptions in the name of efficiency), there is the obvious need to revisit the roots of the cryptocurrency movement, which are mostly about Decentralisation.
 Many questions to be answered clear here.

 Is it okay when 90% of mining power in Bitcoin [can gather in one room](https://twitter.com/lopp/status/673398201307664384)?
 - Is it okay when 2 or 3 mining pools control the majority of hashing power, so can censorship?
 - Is it okay when almost all the new nodes avoid processing a blockchain from its genesis block?
 - Is it okay when Proof-of-Work coin developers are doing a hard-fork changing the consensus algorithm to make it GPU-friendly again?